Table of Contents

 Normally As-Built drawings are made by the contractor who built the infrastructure project because they are best placed to prepare it.
 The assigned contractor has developed the infrastructure as per the AFC drawings and made a minor or major modification on-site during the construction stage if there was any need for it.

 As the name suggests, As-Built drawings are prepared once the infrastructure project is fully built.
-At this point, the contractor would be in a much better position to start As-Built drawings because all the information of newly built infrastructure will be fully accurate and represent accurate ground information.
+At this point, the contractor would be in a much better position to start As-Built drawings because all the information on newly built infrastructure will be fully accurate and represent accurate ground information.

 As-built drawings are very important when a new project is planned to execute in the same place.
 The Client and design consultant and all other stakeholders would need this information to design the new infrastructure around it.
 For example, if there is a single carriageway road and it is planned to widen it to make it a dual carriageway road, then all the as-built information of underground and above-ground infrastructure plays a very important role here.

 Some drainage gullies may need to move or relocate to a new carriageway position, so their as-built information and levels are needed to connect with the new drainage system.
 In the same way, all underground utility services need to relocate to the new hard shoulder or footway location so their as-built information would be needed to connect newly diverted ducts with existing networks.

-In nutshell, As-built information helps to develop new infrastructure with much more precision and less number assumption, as a result, contractor and designer would design and estimate the project cost accurately as compare to a situation where As-Built information’s are not available.
+In nutshell, As-built information helps to develop new infrastructure with much more precision and less number assumption, as a result, the contractor and designer would design and estimate the project cost accurately as compared to a situation where As-Built information’s are not available.

 As mentioned above, As-Built information is needed for any future development on the same or nearby locations; therefore it is very important to develop As-Built drawings with accurate details.
 Following are the key items that are recommended to include within the As-Built Package: